opencog/matrix/README.md

 See: [Presentation slides of key ideas](opencog/matrix/docs/AtomSpace.pdf).

-Large complex graphs typically have many vertexes and edges that encode similar "objects", much like all of the rows of a database table are "similar".
-That collection of vertexes/edges can be thought of as forming a vector.
+Large complex graphs typically have many vertices and edges that encode similar "objects", much like all of the rows of a database table are "similar".
+That collection of vertices/edges can be thought of as forming a vector.
 Such a vector is sparse, in that it is built out of only some small fragment of the total graph.
 If the graph is big enough, there might be thousands (or millions) of such vectors.
 One is then